dethcrypto/TypeChain/README.md

 "postinstall":"typechain"
 ```

-When you update ABI, just regenerate files with Typechain and Typescript compiler will find any
+When you update ABI, just regenerate files with TypeChain and Typescript compiler will find any
 breaking changes for you.

 ### Q: How do I customize generated classes?